stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (aoneill2−stat6250): What are program steps?
 Do they consist of a set of statements ending in a semicolon that end with a run statement?
 Or are they just statements that end in semicolons?
 - Answer (aoneill2−stat6250): Program steps are defined as beginning with "data" or "proc".
 Program steps are then usually each terminated by a "run" statement.
 - Question (cyuan10−stat6250): In this example, what is the difference between having 3 different “steps” or “runs” versus a single run at the end?
--Answer (mcardoso3-stat6250):  It is better to run different steps rather than one because it allows you to see the log and output of your analysis along the way, and doing one run wouldn't reveal that.
+- Answer (mcardoso3-stat6250):  It is better to run different steps rather than one because it allows you to see the log and output of your analysis along the way, and doing one run wouldn't reveal that.
 - Question (yren10−stat6250): Can we usually use a single letter like "U" or “U.T” in stead "user.table"?
--Answer (mcardoso3-stat6250):  No, "user.table" is a command that can import a table from an outside data set, but using an abbreviation for it wouldn't translate the same way.
+- Answer (mcardoso3-stat6250):  No, "user.table" is a command that can import a table from an outside data set, but using an abbreviation for it wouldn't translate the same way.
 - Question (akumar30−stat6250): What is the default sorting format in SAS and how to format multiple variables in different sorting order?

 [Course Textbook Chapter 1, Problem 3]